MeetElizabeth/Team-Actual-Advice-Mallard/README.md

 # Team Actual Advice Mallard

-** Peter Pak, Hoa Newton, & Elizabeth Abernethy **
+**Peter Pak, Hoa Newton, & Elizabeth Abernethy**

 ## Conceptual Overview:
-A children's game ....
+A children's spelling game.
+Click on a game on the main page to play an animal puzzle.
+Each puzzle represents a different animal from that environment.
+As you play, hints are displayed to help you guess the animal.
+To win, spell the animal's name correctly!

 #### User-Stories: